adityajain15/cincityApp/post.md

 Sometimes clusters form around cinematic time periods.
 One such cluster of short black-and-white movies from the 1900s in quite apparent

 It is observed that as we go from the left to the right the number of reviews of a movie increases; As a consequence, movies ingrained in pop culture stand out by themselves far away from the crowd.

+# Sandbox

+Time to get your hands dirty in the sandbox!
+You can play around with different settings to turn different genres on/off or search for your favorite movie.
+You can also click a movie to view some more information about it

 # Footer